 Most of the BBC’s radio channels and programmes are accessible from anywhere in the world online, however there are a few notable exceptions.
 Almost all sports shows which feature live action cannot be accessed via the BBC’s website when you’re based outside the country, including TMS.
+It’s a shame and although occasionally there’s a TMS overseas link for big games, that does seem to be fairly unpredictable.

 All looks well until you try and and access any of the live streams from the links, then you’ll receive a simple message stating that the programme is not available in your current location.
 What happens is just like the BBC iPlayer site, the web site checks your location and if your address is outside the UK you’ll not be allowed to listen.
+You can sometimes access content from the TMS YouTube channel but there’s rarely live commentary on it.

 When the VPN is enabled your current location and IP address is switched to a UK based one meaning that you’ll receive the UK version of the BBC website and where all the links will work without problem.
 Interestingly this also allows access to all the hundreds of local radio broadcasts which is useful if you like to listen to football commentaries from the lower leagues.
 If you leave the server connected to a UK one you can in fact use any of the UK TV sites plus watch all the BBC live too.